Juan-Nathan/natural-disasters-dashboard/README.md

 ## Domain & Purpose

 Natural disasters are a persistent threat in Southeast Asia, impacting millions of lives each decade.
-This visualization project was developed to:
+This visualization project was built to:

 - **Understand** the frequency, type, and impact of natural disasters from 2010 to 2021.
 - **Visualize** regional differences in disaster occurrence and severity.